Antonio Domingo Bussi

-Antonio Domingo Bussi (17 January 1926 – 24 November 2011) was an Army General and politician prominent in the recent history of Tucumán Province, Argentina.
+Antonio Domingo Bussi (17 January 1926 – 24 November 2011) was an army general during the military dictatorship in Argentina and a politician prominent in the recent history of Tucumán Province, Argentina.
+He was tried and convicted for crimes against humanity (torture, kidnapping and genocide).

 Life and times

 Early career

 Bussi was born in Victoria in Argentina's Entre Ríos Province on 17 January 1926.
 He entered the National Military College in 1943 and graduated in 1947 as a second lieutenant in the Army's Infantry Division.
 He was assigned to Regiment 28 in the city of Goya, and was later made an instructor in the General San Martín Lyceum.
 Promoted to captain in 1954, he entered the War College to train as a staff officer, and remained there three years transferring to the Army's Mountain Division in Mendoza Province.
 He married Josefina Beatriz Bigoglio; the couple had four children.

 Bussi was designated Master of military logistics by the Army High Command, and he taught the discipline in the General Luis María Campos War College.
 In that capacity, he was sent to receive further instruction at the Command and General Staff College, in Fort Leavenworth, Kansas.
 Appointed lieutenant colonel upon his return in 1964, he briefly served as Chief of Staff at Army Headquarters.

 Named head of the 19th Mountain Infantry Regiment in Tucumán Province, in 1969 he was sent as part of an Argentine Army commission of observers to the Vietnam War theatre, and returned to Army Headquarters in a bureaucratic capacity.
 Bussi was promoted to brigadier general in 1975, named head of the Tenth Infantry Brigade of the city of Buenos Aires, and in December, he was tapped to replace General Acdel Vilas as commander of Operativo Independencia, a military offensive ordered early that year by President Isabel Perón to counter a growing People's Revolutionary Army (ERP) insurgency in Tucumán, which had already resulted in the deaths of at least 43 troops and 160 insurgents.